Zero to 180 – Three Minute Magic

 Charmin’ Kay Armen

-I’m not sure if my dad’s LP collection included the lushly-produced sounds of *The Ray Charles Singers, although it well may have.
+I’m not sure if my dad’s LP collection had once included the lushly-produced sounds of *The Ray Charles Singers, although it well may have.
 The group’s 1969 album Slices of Life includes a couple of classic “easy listening” tracks, including their arrangement of Sonny Curtis’s “Straight Life” (which opens the album) and also their rousing version of Bobby Russell’s “1432 Franklin Pike Circle Hero.”

 Imagine my surprise to discover that this “other” Ray Charles is yet another “music name” whose early career included a stint at King Records.
 In September of 1951, during a period where King made an effort to expand into more mainstream pop, Federal Records released a Kay Armen 45 on which the Armenian-American vocalist is backed by The Ray Charles Singers on one of the tracks.
 45Cat contributor, Myles Mendoza posted this comment about Federal #14002: